TopChef/TopChef/PULL_REQUEST_TEMPLATE.md

 If your pull request references a particular issue, please fill out the section "Pull Requests Addressing an Issue".
 Otherwise, fill out the "General PRs" section.

+**Pull Requests Addressing an Issue**

+If your pull request is meant to fix an issue, please add your issue number between the angle brackets in the following phrase.

+I am fixing issue #<issue>

+Please also include the issue number, preceded by a ``#`` in the title of your pull request.
+A good title would be ``Fixes #1``

 **General PRs**

-If your pull request does not have an associated issue, please fill out this section.

-**Provide a description of the PR below**
+Please provide a description of your pull request under the `Description` heading

-**Pull Requests Addressing an Issue**

-If your pull request is meant to fix an issue.
-Please fill out this section

-*I am fixing issue number:* #(issue number here)

-- [ ] I included the issue number in the title, preceded by a #
+***Description***